ICJIA/history-of-computing-webpage/README.md

 This is a test scaffolding.

 The idea here is to create a simple web page with a few sections and a quiz system.
+At the end of the quiz, users have the option to generate a certificate of completion.

-The goal is to create a basic scaffold for future use.
+The goal is to create a basic content & quiz framework for future development.

 ## Demo Site